awsdocs/amazon-cloudwatch-user-guide/doc_source/Create_Composite_Alarm.md

 Using composite alarms can help you reduce alarm noise\.
 If you set up a composite alarm to notify you of state changes, but set up the underlying metric alarms to not send notifications themselves, you will be notified only when the alarm state of the composite alarm changes\.
 For example, you could create metric alarms based on both CPU utilization and disk read operations, and specify for these alarms to never take actions\.
 You could then create a composite alarm that goes into ALARM state and notifies you only when both of those metric alarms are in ALARM state\.

+In a composite alarm, all underlying alarms must be in the same AWS Region and the same account\.

 Currently, the only alarm actions that can be taken by composite alarms are notifying SNS topics\.

 **Rule Expressions**

-Composite alarms include *rule expressions*, which specify which other alarms are to be evaluated to determine the composite alarm's state\.
+Each composite alarms includes a *rule expression*, which specifies which other alarms are to be evaluated to determine the composite alarm's state\.
 For each alarm that you reference in the rule expression, you designate a function that specifies whether that alarm needs to be in ALARM state, OK state, or INSUFFICIENT\_DATA state\.
 You can use operators \(AND, OR and NOT\) to combine multiple functions in a single expression\.
 You can use parenthesis to logically group the functions in your expression\.

 A rule expression can refer to both metric alarms and other composite alarms\.